heykayla/my-writing/tutorials/tutorial-create-and-customize-your-dev-account.md

 ## Overview

 In this tutorial, you'll learn how to create a DEV account, a free social networking platform for developers, with your GitHub account.
 Also, you’ll learn how to customize your DEV account.
-This tutorial is intended for beginners.
+This tutorial is intended for new users of DEV.

 ## Before you begin
 Before you begin this tutorial, you must: